 Some of these fields are not editable if you have select more than one file.
-Any changes
+Any changes that you make in the Properties dialog box will affect all of the selected files.

 The following table lists the Properties dialog box fields: